Major Development Advisory Meeting

 Who Will be There?

-Representatives from those agencies relevant to the specific project approval will be present.
+Representatives from any of the relevant local permitting and reviewing for the specific project scope will be present.
 These may include:

 - Department of City Planning